Why Your Child’s First Dental Visit is So Important

 - Get them excited about oral health!
 In addition to informative children’s books, there are several digital resources available to parents.
 One of our favorite websites is 2MIN2X, which features fun videos, brushing games, printable checklists, etc. Check it out at the link below!

 We would love to see your little one in our office for their first visit.
-We promise to provide a memorible experience that will be sure to get them excited about oral health and future visits to the dentists!
-Call today!
-614-682-6213.
+We promise to provide a memorable experience that will be sure to get them excited about oral health and future visits to the dentists!

 Cassie Wise, RDH, Contributing Editor